Hugh Gerard Pearson1

 Maj.-Gen. Cecil Percival Heywood was born on 17 May 1880.1 He was the son of Sir Arthur Percival Heywood, 3rd Bt. and Margaret Effie Sumner.2 He married Margaret Vere Kerr, daughter of Arthur Herbert Kerr and Mildred Caroline Walker, on 12 December 1917.1 He died on 20 October 1936 at age 56.1

-He fought in the Boer War between 1900 and 1902.1 He was Adjutant of the Coldstream Guards between 1904 and 1907.1 He fought in the First World War, where he was mentioned in despatches six times and was wounded.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1916.1 He was decorated with the award of the Croix de Guerre.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1918.1 He gained the rank of Major-General in the service of the Coldstream Guards.1 He held the office of Aide-de-Camp to HM King George V between 1931 and 1932.1 He was invested as a Companion, Order of the Bath (C.B.) in 1933.1
+He fought in the Boer War between 1900 and 1902.1 He was Adjutant of the Coldstream Guards between 1904 and 1907.1 He fought in the First World War, where he was mentioned in despatches six times and was wounded.1 He was awarded the Distinguished Service Order (D.S.O.) in 1916.1 He was awarded the Croix de Guerre.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1918.1 He gained the rank of Major-General in the Coldstream Guards.1 He held the office of Aide-de-Camp to HM King George V between 1931 and 1932.1 He was appointed Companion, Order of the Bath (C.B.) in 1933.1

 Children of Maj.-Gen. Cecil Percival Heywood and Margaret Vere Kerr